 God is Light.
 Light up your life!
 Confess your sins, and walk in

 the light with Him, in the freedom of Truth.
 In the next chapter,

 John explains that God is Love, too.
 Let's discover what he has to

 teach us about that, together, in our next Daily Bread.
 Until then,

 may you walk in the light and fellowship of the Lord, and may His

 Holy Spirit ...
 This is one of the most awesome gifts you will ever receive or share.
 Get to know the Holy Spirit.

-After you finish the Biblical Light Bible study looking into the ways of how to walk in the Light of Truth, you can also check out some of the other Christian entertainment, games, music, books, mall, studies and programs within our Christian community below:
+After you finish the Eternal Light Bible study discussing God's Light of Truth and Light of Hope, you can also check out some of the other Christian entertainment, games, music, books, mall, studies and programs within our Christian community below: